Keyfactor/axis-ipcamera-orchestrator/docsource/axisipcamera.md

    is presented to the 802.1x radius server for authentication.
 3. MQTT
    - This certificate usage describes the client certificate used to authenticate the camera to the MQTT broker.
    In this scenario, the camera connects to the MQTT broker over SSL and performs a TLS handshake.
-If a client certificate is provided, the camera presents this client certificate to the MQTT broker.
+   The camera presents this client certificate to the MQTT broker.
 4. Trust
    - This certificate usage describes a public certificate issued by a CA used to establish trust.
 5. Other